2002 Qasim Nagar massacre: Aftermath

 On 15 July, a complete bandh was observed in Jammu in protest against the incident.

 British Foreign Secretary Jack Straw condemned the massacre saying "Terrorism be it in Jammu, Kashmir or anywhere else only serves to renew the determination of the free world to fight this evil.
 My thoughts are with the families and friends of those who suffered".
 United States, Britain, and France also condemned the weekend attack.

 US Secretary of State Colin Powell spoke to External Affairs Minister Yashwant Sinha and condemned the massacre which he described as a "terrorist act".
 The State Department also released one-para statement on behalf of Mr Powell saying:

 I condemn the vicious killing of over 20 persons in Jammu yesterday.
 The people of this region deserve peace and development, not the suffering imposed upon them by terrorist thugs who are beyond the pale of the civilised world.
 The perpetrators of this heinous act are proving once again that they do not have the interest of the Kashmiri people at heart, but rather seek to undermine efforts to ease tensions in the region.

 Russia's Ministry of Foreign Affairs, in a communication with the Ministry of External Affairs here, said:

 The present terrorist act in Jammu and Kashmir like yesterday's attack on a group of foreign tourists in the north of Pakistan form part of the same chain of international terrorism which present today a major threat to peace and security, including in South Asia.

 We emphasise that the first step in ending terrorism in Jammu and Kashmir is the consistent implementation of commitments given by the Government of Pakistan for preventing activities of terrorist groups on the territory under its control.

 Arrests

 The Director General of Jammu and Kashmir Police said that "Pakistan-based militant outfit Lashkar-e-Taiba" is responsible for the attack.
-Subsequently, Indian Police arrested Mohammad Abdullah alias Abu Talah of Lashkar-e-Taiba in connection with this massacre.
+Subsequently, police arrested Mohammad Abdullah (alias Abu Talah) of Lashkar-e-Taiba in connection with this massacre.
 Seven more militants belonging to Lashkar-e-Taiba were arrested later.